Fangcheng-Wang/crystmatch/docs/about.md

 - Dr. Félix Therrien, for his pioneering work and guidance on orientation analysis;

-- Yichi Zhang (张亦弛), for his crucial feedback on RMSD calculations;
+- Yi-Chi Zhang (张亦弛), for his crucial feedback on RMSD calculations;

-- Zhi-Lin Chang (常稚林), for his contributions to the code.
+- Zhilin Chang (常稚林), for his contributions to parallelization.

 You are welcome to contact us at `wfc@pku.edu.cn` for any questions, feedback or comments regarding `crystmatch`.